wpsharks/s2member-kb/tutorials/2015/143-creating-a-registration-thank-you-page.md

 In addition, s2Member Pro provides Replacement Codes that you can use within your Thank-You Page URL (works with Pro-Forms only).
 These allow you to pass information from the registration form to your custom URL so that it's easier to customize your Thank-You Page with details relevant to the current user.

 To redirect a Pro-Form (or PayPal Button) to a custom Thank-You Page after registration, simply add a `success=""` attribute with the full URL to your Thank-You Page.
 Here are some examples.
-You can learn in your Dashboard.
+You can learn more about this in your Dashboard.
 See: **Dashboard → [Your Payment Gateway] Forms → Custom Return URLs on Success**.

 ```text
 [s2Member-Pro-Stripe-Form ... success="http://example.com/thank-you/" ... /]